How VSSL Scaled 41% Year-Over-Year Without Adding a Dollar of Spend

 The Challenge

-Sharp brand identity.
-Documented customer personas.
-Products with real, passionate fans.
-But their marketing channels were operating in silos — each with its own fixed budget, its own goal, and no shared logic connecting them.
+But their digital marketing channels were operating in silos — each with its own fixed budget, its own goal, and limited shared logic connecting them.

 Insights from Meta weren't shaping Amazon creative.
 Email wasn't learning from paid.
 Media spend wasn't being moved toward what was actually working.
 And while the team had invested in building out detailed customer personas, that persona knowledge wasn't making its way into the ads themselves.

 They started with Pilothouse on email, then brought on Google and Meta.
 When they saw how learnings were crossing channels and everything was being managed as one ecosystem, they brought Amazon in as part of that omnichannel approach.
+Having Pilothouse as an extension of the team freed the internal team to go deeper on brand, product, and offline channels — while the digital side ran as a coordinated, performance-driven system.

 The Strategy